mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 And here it says, “From where do you come?”
 And Hui Neng said he comes from Ling Nan in China.
 And also the teacher says, “If you come from Ling Nan, I think the people in Ling Nan don’t have buddha-nature.
 How can you become buddha-nature?”
 Because, I don’t know exactly, but people in Ling Nan were pretty poor, and commoners, not educated so much.
 So I think in this story Hui Neng was not an educated person; so he couldn’t read sutras, he couldn’t write [...]
 But on the other hand, in the Fifth Patriarch’s monastery, I think Shen Hsiu, who was the *shuso*, the head monk of the monastery, was a very educated and sharp person.
 So Shen Hsiu [who was] *shuso* and head monk, and Hui Neng, are very contrasting persons.
 Anyway, that’s why he [said], “If you come from Ling Nan, they are barbarians, they don’t have buddha-nature.
 How can you become buddha-nature?”

-But Dogen Zenji comments on this [...] conversation in the chapter “Buddha Nature”; you should read this carefully.
-That’s an interesting commentary there.
-The point he really [makes] on this is, [that] “the people in Ling Nan don’t have buddha-nature” means no-buddha-nature.
+But Dogen Zenji comments on this [...] conversation in the chapter “Buddha Nature.”
+You should read this carefully; that’s an interesting commentary there.
+The point he really [makes] on this is [that] “the people in Ling Nan don’t have buddha-nature” means no-buddha-nature.
 It is not something wrong which the Fifth Patriarch mentions, [rather] it is nothing but expression of what real buddha-nature is.
 So that real nature of the truth, buddha-nature, is expressed as no-buddha-nature.
 Because it is nothing but function and activities.

 It is activity produced by time and occasion, and cause and conditions, constantly.
 So if so, if it is true, there is nothing to say.
 No perception, no word particularly.
 So what term is appropriate to express the truth as it is?
 So we say, “No truth.
 No buddha-nature.”
 We can use a negative term.
 But that “no buddha-nature” is not negative, but a manifestation of function and process in dynamism.
 That is the meaning of “no buddha-nature.”
 So Dogen Zenji [talks] about that point.

 So [...]
 Hui Neng [says], “Although there are people from the north and people from the south, there is ultimately no north or south in buddha-nature.”
-That is, he denied the fifth’s patriarch statement in terms of the *Nirvana Sutra*.
+That is, he denied the Fifth Patriarch’s statement in terms of the *Nirvana Sutra*.
 The *Nirvana Sutra* always [says] all beings are buddha-nature.

 So, “The body of the barbarian and that of the high master are not the same, but what distinction is there in the buddha-nature?”
 But Dogen Zenji understands this conversation pretty deeply.
 That’s an interesting point too.

 #### 30:35

-So next page... forty-seven...
+So next, page 47...

 > One day the Patriarch summoned his disciples together and said, “I have something to say to you: for people in the world, the matter of birth and death is a great one.
 >